SanNevo2105/sam3_irrigation_canals/README.md

 ## Notes

 - Keep raw datasets, checkpoints, archives, and virtual environments out of Git.
-- Do not commit Hugging Face tokens or RunPod API keys.
+- Do not commit Hugging Face tokens or any API keys.
 - Use `.gitignore` for `.venv/`, `experiments/`, data folders, checkpoints, and large archives.
 - For reports, include IoU metrics in addition to pixel accuracy.